Baqend/Orestes-Bloomfilter/README.md

 //Create a Bloom filter that has a false positive rate of 0.1 when containing 1000 elements BloomFilter<String> bf = new BloomFilter<>(1000, 0.1);
 ```
 The Bloom filter class is generic and will work with any type that implements the `toString()` method in a sensible way, since that String is what the Bloom filter feeds into its hash functions.
+The `hashCode()` method is not used, since it returns integers that normally do not satisfy a uniform distribution of outputs that is essential for the optimal peformance of the Bloom filter.
 Now lets add something:

 ```java
 //Add a few elements